Impact Measurement Pilot

 Who

-Invited organizations will submit metrics along a list of key performance indicators (KPIs).
+Invited organizations will submit their data along a list of key performance indicators (KPIs).
 For the pilot, invitations will be extended to ORCBC members and affiliates of provincial member organizations.

 When